SAFEtagious 2.0: A recap and An Announcement

 We need sponsors for next year’s event happening in Lagos and London!
 Yes London!

-You can sponsor in kind by offering your services for free.
+3: by offering your services for free or discounted.
 We need photographers, videographers, printing and publication, venue, decoration and anything else to make the event a success.

 All you need to do is enter your email address below.
 You will be sent some information on how to sponsor the event.